MAM1967/mybookshelf-affiliate-system/docs/context.md

 - **Posting automation**: Script runs, finds scheduled books, and marks them as posted in Supabase.
 - **LinkedIn API**: Returns 201 and post ID, but posts are not visible on the LinkedIn feed (likely due to LinkedIn-side restrictions or sandboxing).
 - **Manual LinkedIn post**: Made to help establish account trust.
+- As of now, LinkedIn organization posting is blocked pending approval for the Community Management API (which grants w_organization_social).
+A new LinkedIn developer app was created and a request for Community Management API access was submitted.
+Awaiting LinkedIn approval before further progress.

 ## Recent Troubleshooting